Generation X (album): Charts

-On commercial release in the United Kingdom in March 1978 the album reached #29 in the Albums Chart.
+In March 1978 the album reached No. 29 in the Albums Chart.

 Single releases

 The song "Ready Steady Go" was issued as a single in February 1978 prior to the album's release, peaking at #47 in the United Kingdom's Singles Chart.

 Cover art

 The band portrait used as the front cover was photographed by Gered Mankowitz.

 Release formats

 The original U.S. release of the album featured a variant track listing, omitting three songs and adding three songs from the band's singles releases, with the addition of a cover of John Lennon's "Gimme Some Truth".

 The album was later remastered and reissued in 2002 with the original UK track listing, augmented by six bonus tracks from singles.

 Two outtakes recorded during the TW Studios sessions for Generation X, "Your Generation" and "Rock On", were retrospectively commercially issued on the 2004 K.M.D - Sweet Revenge Xtra album.

 The album was re-issued internationally on 26 April 2019 as a part of a 2-CD/3-LP Deluxe collector's set, re-mastered by its original engineer Alan Winstanley.
 The bonus CD/two bonus LPs featured a-side and b-sides tracks from singles, outtakes, and previously unreleased mixes.